-Late Work: Paper due dates are listed on the course schedule.
+Late Work: Paper due dates and the final exam are listed on the course schedule.
 Late rough drafts will receive reduced credit and no written comments.
 Late final drafts and portfolios will not receive written comments and the grade will be lowered one letter; after one week, the grade will be an "F." However, all required drafts and revisions must be completed to pass the course.
+The final exam can be rescheduled only under extraordinary circumstances and must be arranged before the exam.

-Record Keeping: Please make back-up copies of all your work, and keep all essays returned to you.
+Record Keeping: Please make back-up copies of all your work, and keep all essays and other work returned to you.
 If questions about grades arise, you will need to produce the original documents.